OttieOtter

 Boquillas Crossing Port of Entry

-The official at the Boquillas Crossing Port of Entry gave us a brief overview of the requirements for crossing into Mexico and returning to the US.
-Afterwards, we walked along a gravel trail leading to the shores of the Rio Grande River.
+The park official at the Boquillas Crossing Port of Entry gave us a brief overview of the requirements for crossing into Mexico and returning to the US.
+Afterward, we walked along a gravel trail leading to the shores of the Rio Grande River.
 A man on the Mexico side of the river saw us coming and began rowing a jon-boat to the US side to pick us up.
-The round-trip cost of crossing the river was $5 per person at the time of our visit.
+The round-trip cost of crossing the river was $5 per person during our visit.

 Path to Boquillas Border Crossing